1996

 (The Bottom Line (rainy day) - with friendly permission of © Paolo Gobbo

-So he finally made a serious detox and started a therapy.
+So he finally underwent a serious detox, and went into therapy.

 "As you may know, Dave accidentally overdosed on drugs in Los Angeles on May